 HCHO Levels Meter

 Tracking the levels of indoor toxins and contaminants in your home is something that is not commonly done in many households, but it should be.
 The more and more that we are introducing hazardous contaminants into the indoor air, the more vigilant you should be in tracking these levels with the help of a smart air quality meter.
-The Foobot Smart Indoor Air Quality Monitor is the first connected indoor air quality monitor that works in a home to track the air around you – measuring temperature, humidity, carbon dioxide, toxic chemicals (VOCs) like HCHO levels, and harmful particulates (PM2.5).
-The smartphone Foobot app lets you track details for each pollutant in the air for a given space overtime, helping you understand how to improve your indoor air quality.
+The Airthings Wave Mini is an indoor air quality monitor that works in a home to track the air around you – measuring TVOCs( total volatile organic compounds), temperature, and humidity.
+The Airthings smartphone app and dashboard lets you track details for each pollutant in the air for a given space overtime, helping you understand how to improve your indoor air quality.

 Formaldehyde Air Purifier